 Strawberries and rhubarb are a classic tradition.
 The sweetness of the strawberries balances the tartness of the rhubarb and together, the colors of both make create beautiful desserts.
 This Seasonal Strawberry Rhubarb Pie also contains lemon juice and orange zest for extra sweetness, while cinnamon and allspice add warmth.
 If you’re gluten-free, you don’t have to miss out on any of the fun.
 Just use a gluten-free all-purpose flour blend to make this beautiful Strawberry Rhubarb Crumb Pie.
 The flavors of this raw Strawberry Rhubarb Tart will instantly take you back to your childhood summer memories.

-Whether you’ve been enjoying rhubarb since you were a child or whether it’s completely new to you, these recipes will make you a fan of the “pie plant.”
+Whether you’ve been enjoying rhubarb since you were a child or it’s completely new to you, these recipes will make you a fan of the “pie plant.”
 This seasonal vegetable will add beautiful color and just the right amount of sweetness to your spring and summer recipes.